-- Study registration and maintenance of the contents in the study registries (Swiss National Trials Portal (SNCTP) and ClinicalTrial.gov)
+- Study registration and maintenance of the contents in the study registries (Swiss National Trials Portal (SNCTP) and ClinicalTrials.gov)

 - Obtaining the insurance certificate

-Support in the implementation of the general consent
+Support in the implementation of the research consent

 In order to be allowed to use health-related data and samples that arise in routine clinical practice for research, the consent of the patients concerned is required.
-The processes for implementation of this General Consent at the University Hospital Basel have been established by the DKF.
-If you have any questions or need support in implementing the General Consent in your department, we will be happy to assist you.
+The processes for implementation of this research consent at the University Hospital Basel have been established by the DKF.
+If you have any questions or need support in implementing the research consent in your department, we will be happy to assist you.

 Obtaining health-related data for research projects